Skip to main content

 Megaesophagus

 Sildenafil was also recently shown to be a promising treatment for canine megaesophagus.
-Canine megaesophagus is a rare condition in dogs that affects the esophagus, the tube that connects the mouth to the stomach.
+Canine megaesophagus is a rare condition that affects the esophagus, the tube that connects the mouth to the stomach.
 The condition causes the esophagus to widen, which makes it difficult for food to move to the stomach.
 This causes dogs to regurgitate food, making them more prone to:

 • Aspiration pneumonia